Nibble and Dine

 wooden spoon stirring finished casserole base

-14. Pour the casserole mixture into a 9 x 13 inch (33 x 23 cm) casserole dish.
+14. Pour the chicken casserole mixture into a 9 x 13 inch (33 x 23 cm) casserole dish.
 Spread it out so the chicken is distributed evenly across the dish.
 It doesn't have to be perfect, just make sure the chicken isn't all piled up on one side.

 creamy casserole base being spread out in glass casserole dish